CrystalLee/Leecode_MySQL/Hard_185.md

 ;
 ```

-2. Soluton in discussion
+2. My Accepted Answer on MySQL server

 ```
+with temp as (
 select
-    d.Name as Department,
-    a.
-Name as Employee,
-    a.
-Salary
-from (
+    Name,
+    Salary,
+    DepartmentId,
+    dense_rank() over(partition by DepartmentId  order by DepartmentId, salary desc) as rn from
+    employee
+)
 select
-      Employee.*,
-      dense_rank() over (partition by DepartmentId order by Salary desc) as DeptPayRank from
-      Employee
-) a
-join
-  Department d
+    Department.Name Department,
+    temp.Name Employee,
+    temp.Salary Salary
+from
+    temp
-  on a.
-DepartmentId = d.
-Id
+    join Department on Department.Id = temp.DepartmentId
 where
-  DeptPayRank <=3
+    rn <=3
+Order by
+    Department.Name,
+    Salary DESC
     ;
 ```

-3. My Solution (Not Accepted)
+3. My initial Solution on MySQL (Not Accepted)

 ```
 # Write your MySQL query statement below